ahornyai/ctf_writeups/hcsc2024/pwn_prequels_revenge/WRITEUP.md

 ```

 Running the exploit on remote yields the following flag: `HCSC24{h0pe_y0u_u53d_the_str1nG_1n_pR3qu3l_4nd_n0t_b0ring_r34d}`
-This is pretty funny because my first method for solving the previous challenge named `prequels` was this exploit, then I realized there is a simpler way, but actually, this was beneficial, because on the second day, this challenge came out and I already had this exploit.
+This is pretty funny because my first method for solving the previous challenge named `prequel` was this exploit, then I realized there is a simpler way, but actually, this was beneficial, because on the second day, this challenge came out and I already had this exploit.